Technology

 Modern kitchen ideas

-Our modern kitchen ideas will help you turn your tired old kitchen or, create a new space, that will feel fresh and contemporary.
+Our modern kitchen ideas will help you refresh your tired old kitchen or create a bright, contemporary new space.

-Whether you want to create an entirely new contemporary kitchen from scratch, or just want to add a modern feel to your current design, our gallery bellow is packed full of ideas.
+Whether you want to create an entirely new modern kitchen from scratch, or just want to update your current design, our gallery bellow is packed full of ideas.

-The kitchens shown are from B&Q, Ikea, Betta Living, John Lewis, Magnet, Wren Living, Benchmarx, Homebase, Next and Howdens Joinery.
+The kitchens shown are from B&Q, Ikea, Betta Living, John Lewis, Magnet, Wren Kitchens, Benchmarx, Homebase, Next and Howdens Joinery.

-See how many of these brands were rated by their customers in our best kitchen brands guide.
-Not all brands did well - the top got a customer score of 88%, while the bottom got 63%.
+See how well these brands were rated by their customers in our best kitchen brands guide.
+Not all brands did well - the highest scorer got a customer score of 88%, while the bottom got 63%.

 Colourful kitchens

-Many kitchen companies supply colourful units or new doors in a range of shades and finishes, but you could also paint your current doors for a cheaper update.
-Alternatively, paint a feature wall for a way to update without the expense.
+Many kitchen companies supply colourful units or new doors in a range of shades and finishes, but you could also paint your current doors or create a feature wall for a cheaper update.

 See our guide to kitchen costs to work out how much you should expect to spend on a new kitchen, or to spruce up your current one.
+You can also find out the typical prices for the big-name kitchen brands, including B&Q, Ikea, John Lewis and Wickes.

 Splashback or tiles